 There are multiple components of an email.
 And combining them all takes time and effort.
 A big part of getting people to click, however, starts with the subject line.

 Victor Bilandzic from Motava, explains that keeping emails short and sweet is key.
 He says, “Long-form emails are not read.
 For the various newsletters we manage, we have two approaches: 1.
 If the design is graphic-heavy: Only use a few lines of copy and a bold link to one external link or action we want the reader to take.
 2. If the design is simple or text-only: Only a few paragraphs of copy with a plain text link at the bottom.
 Either way, the subject line has to be compelling so they click to view the text.”

 Test your subject headline for best results

-Use your newsletter as a way to engage the reader with your brand
+Use your newsletter to engage readers with your brand

 Even though you’re likely to share a variety of interesting articles and topics in your newsletter that aren’t your own, you can share your own content too.
 In fact, many businesses find that summarizing their latest content is liked by their readers.